Mike Lam: Business career

-Because of Lam's pro-democracy stance, AbuThai was considered to be a part of yellow economic circle, seeing opposition protestors buying their goods, especially after the 2019 large scale protest.
+Because of Lam's pro-democracy stance, AbuThai was considered to be a part of yellow economic circle, a loose business coalition that was backed by opposition protestors, especially after the 2019 large scale protest.
 The chain was targeted by law enforcement officers, criticised by supporters to be biased.

-Following the outbreak of Covid-19 and the spread to Hong Kong in January 2020, AbouThai imported medical masks from Thailand reserved for hospital staff and officers for border control, winning support from the medical workers but accused by pro-Beijing camp for bribery.
-Amidst the worsening pandemic and widespread anxiety fighting for masks, AbuThai sold masks at low price which attracted long queues.
+Following the outbreak of COVID-19 and the spread to Hong Kong in January 2020, AbouThai imported medical masks from Thailand reserved for hospital staff and officers for border control, winning support from the medical workers but accused by pro-Beijing camp of bribery.
+Amidst the worsening pandemic and widespread anxiety fighting for masks, AbuThai sold masks at a low price which attracted long queues.

+On 23 August 2023, Lam sold his retail chain to TCC Group of Thailand, with branding changed to Big C.

 Political career

 In March 2020, Lam announced his intention to run in 2020 legislative election for the Import and Export constituency, but in June decided to run in New Territories East constituency instead, and joined the pro-democracy primaries despite late sign-up.

 After losing in the primaries, Lam decided to run in Import and Export constituency instead.